fledge-iot/fledge-filter-asset/docs/index.rst

   - **type**: remove datapoints whose type matches the string value of the type property.

-To remove a single named datapoint
+To remove a single named datapoint:

 .. code-block:: JSON